Reply to a conversation

 Opening a conversation

 Click any row in the conversation list to open it.
-The message thread appears in the centre pane and the input bar sits at the bottom, ready to type.
+The message thread appears in the center pane and the input bar sits at the bottom, ready to type.

 Typing a reply